-Revenue-based loans are loans that are extended on the basis of historical and expected revenue.
+Revenue-based facilities are extended on the basis of historical and expected revenue.
 They are a good alternative for businesses that are light on assets but have sufficient repayment capacity as demonstrated by historic and expected revenue.

-In general, lenders for revenue-based loans prefer to work with companies that have been in business for over a year, have steady income flows, and have at least $100,000 earnings before income, tax and depreciation of assets.
+In general, lenders for revenue-based loans prefer to work with companies that have been in business for over a year, have steady income flows, and have at least $100,000 of earnings before income, tax and depreciation of assets (EBITDA).

 Read more about revenue-based loans here.